Posts

 Flu shot vs flu mist when you have asthma

 I am a big believer in Flu Shots.
 I know that some people try to avoid shots (who really likes needles anyway?!)
 If you don't have asthma, you can have the flu mist.
 According to the Centers for Disease Control (CDC) the flu mist is for "healthy people."
 "Healthy" indicates persons who do not have an underlying medical condition that predisposes them to influenza complications.
 Asthma is one of those conditions that "predisposes people to influenza complications."
 The flu mist is made with a live, weakened virus.
 That's not good for people with asthma, especially if you use corticosteroids.
 One of the side effects of steroids is that it impairs your immune system.
 The Free Dictionary by Farlex says that: "...patients being treated with corticosteroids should avoid receiving live virus vaccines."
 So check with your doctor, but we have always been told that if you have asthma, you can't have the flu mist.
-My kids are us
+My kids are used to

 Teaching your kids how to use a nebulizer